 We include a reference to this on one of our Planning Department pages on the Wye Valley Railway, so as it is an external link it has to go in here.
 This railway owns Britain's highest railway station (something alarmingly high and barren which they won't own up to but is over 1300ft).

-It was a locomotive now owned by this organisation which hauled the last WVR passenger train on Sunday 13th August 1978 (exactly 21 years prior to the founding of the OB).
-Therefore we have mentioned this in our page on the WVR, and added a link, which duly gets in here.
+It was a locomotive now owned by this organisation which hauled the last loco-hauled passenger train to pass through Tidenham Tunnel on Sunday 13th August 1978 (exactly 21 years prior to the founding of the OB).
+Therefore we have mentioned this in our page on the WVR and added a link, which duly gets in here.

 We mention this advert in relation to train jams while explaining why trains are better than cars and bikes.
 So here is the external link.